National MMR vaccination advice (except the Auckland region)

 Measles within New Zealand

-Since 2012, all cases of measles in New Zealand came from travellers bringing the disease from overseas.
+Since 2012, all measles outbreaks in New Zealand started with travellers bringing the disease from overseas.
 Individuals who have not been immunised against measles or had the disease, and individuals who are immune compromised due to an illness or treatment, may catch the disease next time an overseas traveller who has measles arrives in New Zealand.

 |Location by District Health Board||Cumulative number of confirmed measles cases in 2019|